steveloughran/spark-timeline-integration/src/main/docs/timeline.md

 ## Disabling History logging on a specific Spark Application

-There are multiple ways to do this
+There are multiple ways to do this:

 Set the list of of Yarn service to load to ""